Monday 1 June 2020

 Terror from a Deep has a more varied set of environments than Enemy Unknown.
 The original game was mostly farms and deserts, with the occasional tree, whereas Deep has abandoned ruins and expansive alien colonies.

-The levels are randomly generated from clip-together map chunks.
+The levels are procedurally-generated from clip-together map chunks.

-On with the review.
-The XCOM games are turn-based tactical wargames in which you control individual soldiers.
-Before battle you equip your troops with weapons and armour, but you have to pay for it, and if you fail to achieve enough mission objectives the secretive financiers who control XCOM cut a deal with the aliens and pull the plug.
+I haven't explained what the XCOM games actually are.
+They're turn-based tactical wargames in which the player controls individual soldiers.
+Before battle the player equips the squad with weapons and armour, all of which has to be paid for somehow, and if XCOM fails to achieve enough mission objectives the secretive financiers who control the organisation cut a deal with the aliens and pull the plug.

-This was one of the few new mechanics that appeared in Terror From the Deep.
-Some alien submarines patrol too deeply to intercept, so you either have to wait for them to surface or build a better interceptor.
+This was one of the few new mechanics introduced in Terror From the Deep.
+Some alien submarines patrol too deeply to intercept, so the player either has to wait for them to surface, or alternatively build a better interceptor.
 I can't say it makes the gameplay any more entertaining.

 The strategic level - managing a base and researching alien technology - is the thing that separated UFO: Enemy Unknown from Laser Squad.
 It's divisive.
 Some people can't stand it.
-In XCOM 2 in particular it's possible to win every mission and still lose the game because you didn't make contact with resistance regions quickly enough.
-In fact it's possible to make the game unwinnable long before you actually lose, which feels unfair.
+In XCOM 2 in particular it's possible to win every mission and still lose the game because XCOM's forces didn't make contact with resistance regions quickly enough.
 Conversely, without the strategic element XCOM would be just a series of individual battles without any purpose or meaning.
 It would get boring.

 45% is almost half, isn't it?
 Fifty-fifty odds aren't that bad.
 And it feels like a waste if I don't shoot.

-Furthermore there's a stereotype that the aliens almost never miss, which is fair criticism; they start off with better stats than your soldiers and they pick easy targets.
-Even in the modern games the AI is very simple, attacking the soldier with the weakest defence while manoeuvring to maximise their squad's hit potential.
+Furthermore there's a stereotype that XCOM's aliens almost never miss, which is fair criticism; they start off with better stats than XCOM's soldiers and they're coded to shoot at easy targets.
+Even in the modern games the AI is very simple, attacking the soldier with the weakest defence, while manoeuvring to maximise their squad's hit potential.
 In the original games the baddies were essentially mobile turrets that had a very simple decision loop, whereas in the modern games the enemy soldiers operate in three-unit pods that have a basic understanding of cover.

 On a personal level I don't mind the inverse difficulty curve.
 By the end of the game it's cathartic to finally have the upper hand.
-The fundamental theme of the games is that the aliens continually underestimate humanity, and it's nice to prove them wrong.
+In every one of the XCOM games the alien invaders fundamentally misunderestimate humanity, and it's nice to prove them wrong.

+Is it time to finally talk about Terror From the Deep?
+Yes, I believe it is.
 If this was 1995 I might have enjoyed Terror from the Deep more.
-If I had an ageing 486DX2/66, and I didn't have the internet, and I could only afford one brand-new game every couple of months, and perhaps my home life was rotten and it was cold etc, I could see why I might have enjoyed Terror From the Deep.
+If I had an ageing 486DX2/66, and I didn't have the internet, and I could only afford one brand-new game every few months, and perhaps my home life was rotten and it was cold etc, I could see why I might have enjoyed Terror From the Deep.
 Or at least spent hours of my life playing it.
+Things were different back then.
+Life was bleak.
+There was nothing to do.
+People were desperate for entertainment.

 In those days a lot of PC games were filled with masses of busywork so that they felt substantial, and Deep has that in spades.
-The aliens establish colonies much faster than in Enemy Unknown, which results in a flurry of alien UFO activity, too many to shoot down, although alternatively you can wait for them to land and capture their loot intact.
+The aliens establish colonies much faster than in Enemy Unknown, which results in a flurry of alien submarine activity, too many to shoot down, although alternatively you can wait for them to land and capture their loot intact.
 If you just want to play endless tactical missions Deep is great.
+But the missions quickly become boring, because the maps are too large, or too maze-like, or both at the same time.

 If you want to have fun, natural fun, Deep is a disaster.
 There are essentially four problems.